Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: Introduction

 where $\widetilde{L}$ and $\overline{L}$ are the lifts of $L$ to $\widetilde{M}$ and $\overline{M}$ respectively.
 Moreover, it holds that

 The above inequalities are not hard to prove, and in general these values are not equal, see~\cite{PP}.

-If the manifold $M$ is compact, these critical values have various important dynamical and geometric properties, and many different characterizations, for instance, in terms of minimizing measures~\cite{Di}, Mather's $\beta$ function~\cite{Mat}, weak KAM solutions~\cite{Fa}, Lagrangian graphs and Finsler metrics~\cite{CIPP1}, the Palais-Smale condition for Morse theory~\cite{CIPP2} and symplectic topology~\cite{CFP}.
-In this case, if $k>c_a(L)$ the hypersurface $E^{-1}(k)$ is of\emph{ restricted contact type}, and the Euler-Lagrange flow on it is conjugated, up to a time reparametrization, to a Finsler geodesic flow on $M$, otherwise neither of these two facts holds, see~\cite{Co1}.
-If the manifold $M$ is complete and non-compact, the Ma\~{n}\'{e} critical value $c_u(L)$ can be still characterized by weak KAM solutions, and by the action potential provided that the Lagrangian satisfies suitable conditions~\cite{Co, FM}.
+In this paper, we mainly restrict to the critical value $c_u(L)$ for the Lagrangian $L$ as in~(\ref{e:lagrangian}) rather than those critical values associated to other covers of $M$, and in particular we have $c_u(L)\geq 0$.
+For more dynamical and geometric properties about Ma\~{n}\'{e} critical values in the case that the manifold $M$ is compact we refer the reader to \cite{Ma1,Mat,CIPP1, CIPP2, CFP, Co1, Di, Fa}.
+We also mention that if the manifold $M$ is complete and non-compact, the Ma\~{n}\'{e} critical value $c_u(L)$ can be still characterized by weak KAM solutions, and by the action potential provided that the Lagrangian satisfies suitable conditions~\cite{Co, FM}.
 In this case, if $\pi_1(M)$ is \emph{amenable} then $c_u(L)=c_a(L)$.
-In this paper, we mainly restrict to the critical value $c_u(L)$ for the Lagrangian $L$ as in~(\ref{e:lagrangian}) rather than those critical values associated to other covers of $M$, and in particular we have $c_u(L)\geq 0$.